-Nozick attributes left-leaning intellectual’s animosity to capitalism to the difference in value judgments between formal schools and capitalist society at large.
+The left‐leaning intellectual’s animosity to capitalism is due to the difference in value judgments between formal schools and capitalist society.

 It is surprising that intellectuals oppose capitalism so.
 Other groups of comparable socio‐economic status do not show the same degree of opposition in the same proportions.
 Statistically, then, intellectuals are an anomaly.

 Not all intellectuals are on the “left.”
 Like other groups, their opinions are spread along a curve.
 But in their case, the curve is shifted and skewed to the political left.

 By intellectuals, I do not mean all people of intelligence or of a certain level of education, but those who, in their vocation, deal with ideas as expressed in words, shaping the word flow others receive.
 These wordsmiths include poets, novelists, literary critics, newspaper and magazine journalists, and many professors.
 It does not include those who primarily produce and transmit quantitatively or mathematically formulated information (the numbersmiths) or those working in visual media, painters, sculptors, cameramen.
 Unlike the wordsmiths, people in these occupations do not disproportionately oppose capitalism.
 The wordsmiths are concentrated in certain occupational sites: academia, the media, government bureaucracy.

 Wordsmith intellectuals fare well in capitalist society; there they have great freedom to formulate, encounter, and propagate new ideas, to read and discuss them.
 Their occupational skills are in demand, their income much above average.
 Why then do they disproportionately oppose capitalism?
 Indeed, some data suggest that the more prosperous and successful the intellectual, the more likely he is to oppose capitalism.
 This opposition to capitalism is mainly “from the left” but not solely so.
 Yeats, Eliot, and Pound opposed market society from the right.